mindscan-de/BrightFlux/README.md

 DataFrame-Core-Ingest
 * [DFINGEST] Decoders for inner structures again into dataframes - e.g. Zooming into the dataframes / e.g. Level of detail and then study a single aspect across the whole log
   * [DFINGEST] DataSource Tokenizer for Dataframe Columns
-* [DFINGEST] ingest inner encodings of data in certain columns of the database in case, using selectors (SQL-Like) and then a format/parser description
+* [DFINGEST] ingest inner encodings of data in certain columns of the dataframe in case, using selectors (SQL-Like) and then a format/parser description

 DataFrame-Core